wp-papi/wp-papi.github.io/contribute.md

 {% endhighlight %}

-* [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.
+* [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.

 **Note:**
 If you are making several changes at once please divide them into multiple pull requests.